 I have fewer than fifty “short” (< 1kb) DNA, RNA, or protein sequences

 Start with ClustalW.
 The Clustal W alignment algorithm is faster than Clustal Omega (reference), though its maximum accuracy is only obtained if you select the default “Slow-Accurate” option in MegAlign Pro’s ClustalW settings panel.
 A disadvantage to this method is that it does not always handle end gaps ideally.
 ClustalW was developed by JD Thompson et al. in 1994 at the European Molecular Biology Laboratory, Heidelberg, Germany.

-I need to do a gene-level alignment of up to 30,000 DNA, RNA, or protein sequences
+I need to do a gene-level alignment of up to thousands of DNA, RNA, or protein sequences AND/OR…

 Start with MAFFT.
 The MAFFT alignment algorithm is based on Fourier transformation and has several editable options.
 At least one paper found it to be the most accurate of the four gene-level algorithms (reference).
 Another found that it gave “structurally consistent alignments” for RNA data specifically (reference).
 When using long sequences, the algorithm performs best if the sequences are closely related.
 MAFFT was developed by Katoh M & Kumar M (2002) at the Computational Biology Research Center.